 In addition to a strong academic and intellectual course of study, and our high expectations of all pupils in terms of GCSEs, all students participate in an integrated outdoor education programme which includes the Duke of Edinburgh award scheme, Young Enterprise and Peter Jones’ Tycoons in Business.
 Being involved in these activities, and in music and drama productions, is how our students develop the interpersonal and organisational skills which will serve them throughout their university and adult lives.

-Students leave at age 16 to a range of outstanding sixth form colleges and schools, including Westminster School, Kingston Grammar School, Latymer Upper, City of London School, Surbiton High, University College School, Esher College as well as a number of renowned boarding schools such as Bedales, Millfield, Hurtwood House, Bryanston and Hockerill.
+Students now have the option to continue with us into the Sixth Form.
+Those who left at age 16 went to a range of outstanding sixth form colleges and schools, including Westminster School, Kingston Grammar School, Latymer Upper, City of London School, Surbiton High, University College School, Esher College as well as a number of renowned boarding schools such as Bedales, Millfield, Hurtwood House, Bryanston and Hockerill.

 We are delighted that so many former students stay in touch with us, and come back to visit whenever they can.
 We are proud that our pupils have gone on to achieve in such varied ways – not only by gaining places at top universities (including Oxford and Cambridge), but also by setting up their own businesses, by using their fluency in foreign languages in their work, by training for the Law, by representing England in sporting activities (athletics and ice-skating), by forging their way as professional actors in film, TV and on stage, by excelling musically as soloists and orchestral players, and even in signing multi-album deals with EMI.